Lavandula latifolia Medik.

 Bloom Time: June to September

-Lavandula latifolia is a strongly aromatic shrub ,growing up to 2.6 feet (80 cm) tall.
-The leaves are evergreen, up to 2.4 inches (6 cm) long and up to 0.3 inch (8 mm) broad.
-The flowers are pale lilac, produced on spikes up to 2 inches (5 cm) long at the top of slender, leafless stems, up to 20 inches (50) cm long.
-Flowers from June to September depending on weather.
+Lavandula latifolia is an intensely aromatic shrub that grows up to 2.6 feet (80 cm) tall.
+Leaves are evergreen, up to 2.4 inches (6 cm) long, and up to 0.3 inches (8 mm) wide.
+Flowers are pale lilac, produced on up to 2 inches (5 cm) long spikes at the top of slender, up to 20 inches (50) cm long, leafless stems.
+They appear from June to September, depending on the weather.

 USDA hardiness zone 5a to 9a: from −20 °F (−28.9 °C) to 25 °F (−3.9 °C).

 How to Grow and Care